 Library and Learning Resources

+The College also runs its own web mail server and Intranet for students and staff.
 We continually upgrade and develop our computing facilities to keep up with the developing technology for the benefit of our students.

 Refreshments such as tea, coffee, cold drinks and snacks are available on campus.

 The College campus is located within a short distance of Hounslow Central and Hounslow West underground stations on the Piccadilly line.
 Additionally, the College is easily accessible via several buses from underground stations on the Piccadilly line.

 We are situated in an area with a wide variety of popular supermarkets, chain food outlets, restaurants, bars, cafeterias and sandwich shops.
 These offer traditional English, Italian, French, Asian and Mediterranean menus.